Biomedical Engineering Concentration

 At George Fox, you have the option of two biomedical engineering tracks:

-- A medical device sequence that specializes in the design of devices used for medical procedures, and
+- A medical device sequence that specializes in the design of devices used for medical procedures

 - A pre-health sciences track that incorporates the chemistry and biology prerequisites needed to become a highly qualified applicant to medical school, a doctor of physical therapy program, or numerous other health-focused professions upon graduation.